Are you sure you can implement a queue?

 There are other two improvements that we can make:

-1. Eliminate divisions and modulo operations with bitwise shifts and ANDs, which is possible if we impose that the queue's capacity is a power of 2.
+1. Eliminate divisions and modulo operations with bitwise shifts and ANDs, which comes for free by having imposed a power of 2 as length.

 2. Remove the if statements to make the implementation completely branchless.